-My work is object-focused — foregrounding archaeologically and historically contextualized experiences of the material world and employing lenses borrowed from posthumanism, critical animal studies, and critical race theory.
+My work is object-focused — foregrounding archaeologically and historically contextualized experiences of the material world.
 My main scholarly interest is the art of ancient Greece, broadly conceived of as archaic, classical, and Hellenistic Greece with a particular focus on colonial Southern Italy, and the Greek’s cultural interlocutors throughout the Mediterranean.
 I’m also interested in the reception of these Greek images and ideas in pre-Roman Italy, throughout the Roman period, early modern Europe, and into modern and contemporary popular culture.
 Votive objects, grave goods, apotropaic images, and images of the divine are particularly useful for thinking through my research questions, as they facilitate relationships between the human and a more-than-human that encompasses gods and goats, stones and statues.
-The goal of my research, broadly speaking, is to develop a multi-temporal, kaleidoscopic perspective on a vividly colored, rapturously material Greek world.
+The goal of my research, broadly speaking, is to develop a multi-temporal, kaleidoscopic perspective on a rapturously material Greek world.

 Here are some of the areas I’ve been working in, and where I’m looking to go with them next: